proofit404/dependencies/docs/faq.md

    the container.
 With our `Injector` approach, you don't have this problem.
 You will find arguments right in the `Injector` subclass in one place.
 2. **It's a global mutable variable.** Container definition can be split into different files.
 This will make it harder to read.
-It's very similar to the service locator.
+It's similar to the service locator.
 Many architect people consider it an anti-pattern.
 3. **It hard to define multiple dependencies of the same type.** For example, your service needs two databases to work with.
 You need to define two